vinefeeder/VineFeeder/README.md

 Modify the config.yaml file for each service to include its media_dict, which defines the categories and URLs used for browsing.
 Modify the config.yaml services: with the full path to your VineFeeder services folder.
+Modify Devine's download options under the config.yaml sub-heading of options enter a string of options as you would use on the command line with Devine

 **Usage**